 Breaking: Trump's Govt Releases Fresh Security Alert in Nigeria, "Avoid These States Now"

-- The President Donald Trump administration has issued a fresh Nigeria travel advisory, warning Americans to avoid several high-risk states
+- The Donald Trump administration issued a fresh Nigeria travel advisory, warning Americans to avoid several high-risk states

-- The US Department of State said no change in threat level as embassy staff were withdrawn over security concerns
+- The US Department of State said there was no change in threat level as embassy staff were withdrawn over security concerns

-- Authorities listed multiple states across northern and southern Nigeria under ‘do not travel’ over terrorism, kidnapping, and violent crime risks
+- Authorities listed multiple states in north and south Nigeria as must-avoid due to terrorism, kidnapping, and violent crime risks

-The administration of Donald Trump has released an updated travel advisory on Nigeria, warning American citizens to avoid several states.
+The Donald Trump administration has released an updated travel advisory on Nigeria, warning American citizens to avoid several states.

-The warning is coming following heightened security concerns, even as officials stress that the overall threat level remains unchanged.
+The warning by the United States follows heightened security concerns, even as officials stress that the overall threat level is unchanged.

 Source: Getty Images